-The whitepaper written by the creator of Bittorrent available on the official Bittorrent website is the most useful reference for this project.
-Additionally, there is a page on wiki.theory.org that takes and expands upon the official protocol specification that is useful for more detailed help.
+The whitepaper written by the creator of Bittorrent, Bram Cohen, available on the official Bittorrent website is the most useful reference for this project [1].
+Additionally, there is a semi-official Bittorrent Specification available at theory.org written by the major Bittorrent developers [4].
+This document expands upon the official protocol specification in areas the official specification is lacking.
 These two documents give a total description of all aspects of Bittorrent, and will be the only necessary references throughout the project's extent.